Looking forward - or backwards..

 Size: 129x95x43 mm (body).
 Weight: 675 gr. with lens.
 Sn.
 18731.

 Light was measured through a selenium meter at the front, giving values in the black window to the right.
 By turning the dial until two arrows were matching, the correct shutter/aperture values were obtained.
 Note the winder arm on the back of the camera, not on the top as was usual.
 When winding, the very thin arm was led through a split between the metal top and the lower leatherette part.

 1958: France: Royer Savoyflex:

 France contributed to the SLR history first with the very special Alsaflex of 1952, and in the PP SLR history from 1958 through Rene Royers Savoyflex.
 The first model featured a leaf shutter fixed Berthiot lens and a trigger related mirror.
-The mirror returned mechanically with the return of the shutter realease button, and could mean that the motive, as seen through the lens, was blacked a bit longer than on the IRM cameras, where the finder was ready instantly after the shutter was shut.
+The mirror returned mechanically with the return of the shutter release button, and could mean that the subject, as seen through the lens, was blacked a bit longer than on the IRM cameras, where the finder was ready instantly after the shutter was shut.
 Many cameras claiming IRM were really TRMs.
-The first Savoyflex was followed by the Authomatic in 1959, the first to introduce an authomatic diaphragm.
+The first Savoyflex was followed by the Authomatic in 1959, the first to introduce an automatic diaphragm.
 The SITO organization, which was the official name behind Royer, kept on producing Savoyflex until 1963.
 Size measured without lens extension: 127x94x53mm.
 Weight with lens: 736 gr.
 Sn: F 1459.